Last modified: July 07, 2024

 Scalars and Attribute Filters in VTK

-I. Purpose: These filters are designed to either modify or generate data attributes like scalars, vectors, or tensors.
+I. Filters designed to modify or generate data attributes like scalars, vectors, or tensors are called scalars and attribute filters.

 Temporal Filters in VTK

-I. Function: Specialized in handling time-varying data or creating animations.
+I. Filters specialized in handling time-varying data or creating animations are known as temporal filters.

 Example: Creating a Sphere Source and Applying a Shrink Filter